ECLIPSE108/jekyll-now/mc.md

 ## Rules

-- Try not to be a douchebag
+- Try not to be a douchebag.
-- Don't hack
+- Don't hack.
-- Have fun
+- Have fun!

+## General commands

+- `/warp *name*`: travel to other worlds.
+- `/sethome`: set a home to your current location.
+- `/home`: teleport to your home.

 ## Survival